How to Paint Bathroom Floor Tiles

 This basement bathroom started with large beige tiles that felt heavy and dated, especially paired with tan walls and a basic shower surround.
 I’d already retiled the shower to freshen things up, but the floor still made the whole room feel tired.

-Instead of ripping out all the tile, I wanted a cheap bathroom floor idea that still looked intentional—something that could pass as patterned cement or artisan tile.
-That’s when I decided to try a painted and stenciled tile floor: keep the existing tile, but give it a totally new look with paint and pattern.
+Instead of ripping out all the tile, I wanted a cheap bathroom floor idea that still looked intentional, something that could pass as patterned cement or artisan tile.
+That’s when I decided to figure out how to paint bathroom floor tiles with a stencil: keep the existing tile, but give it a totally new look with paint and pattern.

-Before photo of the dated wash room, a white toilet, cream vanity, and old shower and small window.
+Before photo of the dated basement bathroom showing a white toilet, cream vanity, old shower surround, and small window

 Prep is where a DIY tile floor succeeds or fails.
-Paint will not stick to a dirty, dusty, or glossy surface.
+Paint will not stick to a dirty, dusty, or glossy surface, period.

 In this bathroom the “baseboard” was actually a row of tile, so I carefully pried it off with a hammer and pry bar.
 Removing it gave me a clean edge and kept the painted pattern from looking chopped off at the wall.